 Gray, Ann and Bell, Erin (2010) 'Rough crossings' and 'Congo: white King, red rubber, black death': documentary, drama and radical otherness in history programming.
 Journal of British Cinema and Television, 7 (3). pp. 459-478.
 ISSN 1743-4521

 |Keywords:||History; Television; Slavery; Post-Colonial|

 |Subjects:||P Mass Communications and Documentation > P300 Media studies|

-|Divisions:||College of Arts > Faculty of Media, Humanities & Performance > Lincoln School of Media|
+|Divisions:||College of Arts > Lincoln School of Film & Media > Lincoln School of Film & Media (Media)|

 |Deposited On:||26 Mar 2011 14:15|